Havre Saint-Pierre Airport: Airport infrastructure

 The airport features a single asphalt runway designated 08/26, measuring 4,498 × 100 ft and at an elevation of 125 ft.
 The runway has pilot-controlled lighting systems, with approach lighting system (ALS) on runway 08 and runway end identifier lights (REIL) on runway 26.

 The terminal building was constructed in 1983 and handles both scheduled flights and air charters.
 The facility operates with limited hours, with the terminal building and administration office open Monday through Friday from 7:30 AM to 4:30 PM.

 Ownership and operations

 The airport is owned by Transport Canada and operated by Aéropro.
 As a government-owned facility, it falls under Transport Canada's National Airports Policy as a regional/local airport.
 The airport is managed by Opsis Services Aeroportuaires Inc. for airport management services.

 Airlines and destinations

 Air Liaison is the primary airline serving the airport, providing scheduled flights to three destinations in Quebec: Port-Menier, Quebec City, and Sept-Îles.
-The airline operates flights to Anticosti Island with a 20-minute flight departing Anticosti on Monday, Tuesday, Thursday, and Friday at 10:15 AM, with return flights departing Havre-Saint-Pierre at 10:50 AM on the same days.